CLS 460 Teaching Internship: Student Mentors

 8. Be available to help students complete all the oral and written assignments.

-9. Let your faculty know if you are having problems in the course.
+9. Let your assigned course instructor and/or CLS 460 instructor(s) know if you are having problems in the course.

 We are here to help